Building self-confidence is just one component in the lifelong journey of self improvement. Be sure to check out my foundational posts as well:

 Bottom line, if your confidence is dependent on others, it can be taken away by others.

-Start doing and saying things that you know are right even if you know that no one else will agree with you.
+Start doing and saying things that you believe even if you know that no one else will agree with you.

 That is the exact opposite of approval seeking validation.
 That is acting with courage and will build self-confidence in a hurry.